StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `static Color UI.ColorScheme` — StereoKit will generate a color palette from this gamma space color, and use it to skin the UI!
 To explicitly adjust individual theme colors, see UI.SetThemeColor.
 - `static bool UI.Enabled` — This returns the current state of the UI's enabled status stack, set by `UI.Push/PopEnabled`.
 - `static bool UI.EnableFarInteract` — Enables or disables the far ray grab interaction for Handle elements like the Windows.
 It can be enabled and disabled for individual UI elements, and if this remains disabled at the start of the next frame, then the hand ray indicators will not be visible.
 This is enabled by default.
+- `static bool UI.HasKeyboardFocus` — Is a `UI.Input` currently focused and taking keyboard input?
+A focused Input reads the whole keyboard event queue, so this is how you tell whether your own keyboard handling should stand down for the frame.
 - `static BtnState UI.LastElementActive` — Tells the Active state of the most recently called UI element that used an id.
 - `static BtnState UI.LastElementFocused` — Tells the Focused state of the most recently called UI element that used an id.
 - `static Vec3 UI.LayoutAt` — The hierarchy local position of the current UI layout position.
 The top left point of the next UI element will be start here!